Alright! you have installed WordPress. And now, you need to know how to install WordPress plugins for your blog or website.

 There’s Always a Plugin

-You can visit the plugin directory on wordpress.org to search for plugins.
+You can visit the plugin directory on wordpress.org/plugins to search for plugins.
 Take a look around and see what’s new.
 The block enabled plugins are a new addition to the plugin directory.
 They offer support for the new Gutenberg block-based editor.

 We hope this helped with finding and installing WordPress plugins.
 We are excited to see the wonderful sites and blogs that all of you begin to build with this new knowledge.